 Member Heintz asked why she noted earlier that one of your favorite activities was strategic planning with the Library, but you just answered that there, your enjoyment of the strategic planning and just the ways of implementing that.
+He said unless she had anything else to add, thank you.

 Member Thomas thanked Ms. Gurumurthy for having given them so much information, she said she felt like she knew her, so she did not have any further questions.
+Thank you.

 Member Fischer echoed those sentiments.
 He said it was clearly the most comprehensive application and thanked Ms. Gurumurthy for all the details and the effort she put into it and thanked Ms. Gurumurthy for coming out that evening to the interview.
+Ms. Gurumurthy thanked him so much.